 In this post I want to talk about habits of effective leaders, rather than general characteristics.
 Why?
 Because habits can be developed over time.
 It’s no good saying that the best leaders are charismatic.

 If you’re Sally from the operations team, you might not have a charismatic bone in your body.
 But habits?
 Sally can work on and build good habits.

-1. Effective leaders prioritise
+1. Effective Leaders Prioritise

 Coming in at number one…it’s prioritisation.
 When is the last time you sat still and determined your priorities?
 Recently I heard somebody say “I don’t write lists any more, because I never get to the end of them.”

 Really?
 If you are never accomplishing the tasks on your list, then your tasks can’t be all that important.
 If they were, you’d get them done.

 Effective leaders keep in mind what is important.
 Critically, they keep in mind what is valuable work, and what nobody cares about.
 Ditch the stuff that adds little value to you, your team and your stakeholders, but still requires effort.
-Focus on what matters.

 If something has been on the bottom of your list for months, get rid of it.
 Kill it.

 Start with a number, sometimes three is good.
 Then each day, choose the three things that you will do by the end of the day.
 These should be high value items.

 Effective leaders chunk up their work.
 Often in the workplace, you’ll be faced with daunting, complex problems that seem difficult to overcome.

 The starting point is always the same.
 Break the problem or task down, until you can take action on at least part of it.
 This will stop you from being paralysed by the potential number of options available.

 Take the time to stop and think.
 Get a piece of paper or whiteboard and start to break the problem down.
 Start with the largest chunks first.
 Often, there are only a few.

 Write the large chunk names at the top, in big boxes.
 This is the highest, most simple level.
 Now for each box, break it down to the next level.
 For this process, at each stage, you should ask yourself the following questions.

-a) What is the output that I need to produce?
+A) What is the output that I need to produce?
 It could be a plan, a report, a design, a calculation.
 The list is endless.

-b) To get to the output, what actions do I need to take?
+B) To get to the output, what actions do I need to take?
 When you walk to the shop to buy milk, you break down the task automatically.
 You get dressed, pick up a bag, open the door, lock the door behind you and start walking.
 Complex work problems are no different, you just need to start to break them down.

-c) If you are stuck, ask yourself “What don’t I know or understand?”
+C) If you are stuck, ask yourself “What don’t I know or understand?”
 Once you know what you don’t know, one of your next tasks will be to find the answer.
 After you do, you can work on breaking down your problem again.

 In order to be effective, you’ll need to know how to adapt to different situations.
 Effective leaders constantly monitor what’s going on around them.
 They observe their team and stakeholders to understand how things are progressing.